vojtechsedlak/vs/content/post/2018-03-15-building-a-simple-twitter-target-tool-to-protect-net-neutrality.md

 })
 ```

-The code simply accesses the spreadsheet feed in json (don't forget to add ?alt=json at the end of the URL) and for each row parses the different values (name, logo and handle) and then appends a ```div``` with a link that includes the dynamically generated elements.
+The code simply accesses the spreadsheet feed in json (don't forget to add ?alt=json at the end of the URL) and for each row parses the different values (name, logo and handle).
+It then appends a ```div``` with a link that includes the dynamically generated elements.
 For Unfairplay.ca we ended up using a stock Twitter copy, but you could easily have a column for specific Tweets in the spreadsheet.

 Things to keep in mind if you are adapting the script: